Examples of invulnerable charge ups:

 - Notably, even though final smashes makes you invincible/unflinching, you can get damaged if the attack is countered.
-Only a few characters can counter: Ike, Marth, Lucario, Fox, Falco and Wolf.
-If they get hit while doing the brief "counter" pose, all damage they would take is negated and the attacker gets hurt instead, unlike a normal shield, where only damage is negated.
+Only a handful of characters can counter: Ike, Marth, Roy, Lucina, Lucario, Greninja, Palutena, Little Mac and Shulk If they get hit while doing the brief "counter" pose, all damage they would take is negated and the attacker gets hurt instead, unlike a normal shield, where only damage is negated.
 Most Final Smashes such as Mario's fireballs or the Star Fox characters' Landmaster summon can't be countered, but direct melee attacks like Ike's Great Aether can.
 It's extremely humiliating to get your presumably invincible instant-kill technique slapped right back in your face.

 - In Bleach: Dark Souls, using a standard throw move grants you temporary invincibility until the opponent is thrown backwards.
 Also, a number of characters have a charging technique which grants them a momentary no-flinch status.

-- In M.U.G.E.N, this is known as "Infinite Priority", meaning that a character has an attack hitbox but no collision hitbox when attacking, and is therefore immune to attacks.
-Obviously, this is one of the aspects that makes a character a Game Breaker.
+- In M.U.G.E.N, this is known as "Infinite Priority", meaning that a character has an attack hitbox but no collision hitbox (aka hurtbox) when attacking, and is therefore immune to attacks.
+Obviously, this is one of the aspects that makes a character a Game-Breaker.

 - Kirby often has these in his Copy Abilities, particularly the Stone ability and moves that involve grabbing and throwing an enemy.
 These attacks are often utilized against larger bosses, who are easy targets but are often difficult to hit without hurting Kirby as well.